 Proceed with an analysis according to the method described in Chapter II of the International Oenological Codex.
+The content must be less than 2 mg/Kg.

 Proceed with an analysis according to the method described in Chapter II of the International Oenological Codex.
+The content must be less than 1 mg/Kg.

 Proceed with an analysis according to the method described in Chapter II of the International Oenological Codex.
+The content must be less than 3 mg/Kg.

 Proceed with an analysis according to the method described in Chapter II of the International Oenological Codex.
+The content must be less than 1 mg/Kg.